29 January 2021

 • Link your commitment to continuing MDF investment to bilateral benefits like lead generation, real-time conversion rates, deal-closing speeds, and added deal value from linked product and service sales.

 • Finally, have you got up-to-date joint value propositions in place?
-Competition will be even fiercer in the next normal and reminding customers why they should buy from you and your channel partner is always money well spent.
+Competition will probably become even fiercer and reminding customers why they should buy from you and your channel partner is always money well spent.

-At first reading, much of the above might seem a bit harsh on the channel partner but remember MDF isn’t charity.
-The supplier must be sure it’s getting value for money.
+At first reading, some of the above might seem a bit harsh on the channel partner but remember MDF isn’t charity.
+The vendor must be sure it’s getting value for money.

-Returning to cash flow, to sweeten the pill the supplier should look at accelerating its reimbursement processes so channel partners can see a beneficial link between higher performance and speed of reward.
-In closing, the supplier should also think about weighted channel partner league tables updated in real time to maintain focus.
+Finally, returning to cash flow, to sweeten the pill the vendor should look at accelerating its reimbursement processes so channel partners can see a beneficial link between higher performance and speed of reward.
+In closing, the vendor should also think about weighted channel partner league tables updated in real time to maintain focus.

 Reach out to GoRefCo if you’re time-starved or need an expert hand.
 We’d be delighted to help.